• Skip to main content

 • Salt - Absolutely necessary to balance out the sweetness from the sugar and white chocolate.

-• Walnuts - A fabulous addition to the White Chocolate Blondies to accentuate the nutty notes of the brown butter.
+• Almonds - A fabulous addition to these chewy blondies to accentuate the nutty notes of the brown butter.
 Leave the nuts out if you aren't a fan.

 *Be sure to see the recipe card below for the full ingredients list & instructions!*

-I can't say it enough, these really are the best White Chocolate Blondies as they are so simple to make yet taste so incredible.
+I can't say it enough, these really are the best Brown Butter Blondies as they're so simple to make yet taste so incredible.
 I think the hardest part is browning the butter, but because I describe to you exactly how to do this, you won't have any problems at all.
 The rest is a piece of cake, so without further ado, let me show you exactly how to make these blondies.

 Make sure to check out my Guide on How To Brown Butter for my detailed step-by-step instructions and process imagery.

 Once the butter is browned, take the pan off the stove and pour it into a bowl.
 The butter can go from brown to burnt quite quickly.
-Set the butter aside cool for ten minutes.
-(Image 2)
+Set the butter aside and cool for ten minutes (Image 2).

 TIP: Brown butter bits

-2. Prepare your pan.
-Grease and line the base and sides of a 23 x 23cm (9x9-inch) square baking pan and set to one side.
-Check out my handy tip below.
-(Image 3)
+STEP 2.
+Prepare your pan.
+Grease and line the base and sides of a 23 x 23cm (9x9-inch) square baking pan and set it to one side.
+Check out my handy tip below (Image 3).

 TIP: Paper Overhang